packit/packit.dev/content/docs/actions.md

    directory name directly from the archive or uses the configured [`archive_root_dir_template`](/docs/configuration#archive_root_dir_template)).

-3. It updates %version in the spec file.
+3. It updates Version and Release in the spec file.

 If you provide your own implementation, none of the above happens.